How to Diagnose Discolored Pool Water

 - Observe the green tint of the water and take a photo with a camera or smartphone camera.

-- Add one ounce (1 fl.oz.) of liquid chlorine to the bucket, then stir.
+- Add two or three ounces (2-3 fl.oz.) of liquid chlorine to the bucket, then stir.

 - Within 30 seconds you should notice a difference in color.